astre471/astre471.github.io/_pages/links.md

  * [NAR Competition Homepage](http://www.nar.org/Competition/) - Information on NAR competitions
  * [NAR 'Pink Book' Competition rulebook 2014](http://nar.org/pdf/pinkbook.pdf) for reference

+## Vendors
+Looking to buy model rocket kits or engines?
+Here's where we buy from.

+ * [Adirondack Train and Hobby](https://www.adirondackhobby.com) - *local* store, great for last-minute purchases on the way to the launch site!
+Open Saturdays.
+   946 Route, 29 Saratoga Springs, NY 12866

+ * [Apogee Rockets](https://www.apogeerockets.com/) - great store to buy composite motors and more advanced rocket kits!
+Great videos on
+   [introduction to Rocketry](https://www.apogeerockets.com/New-to-Model-Rocketry?m=quickmenu) under the `How To & Guides` section.

+ * [Estes Rockets](https://estesrockets.com/) - the one and only!
+Makes many rocket kits for all skill levels, Beginner through Pro.

+ * [Hobbylinc](https://www.hobbylinc.com/) - online retailer, can purchase rocket motors in bulk.
+Great selection and prices!

+ * [Hobby Lobby](https://www.hobbylobby.com/) - local stores in Latham and other areas.
+Limited rocket selection, can find some good deals!

 ## Archive
 Older links, but they still check out.